 The key manager's interface has been simplified and only offers two methods:

 Users and UserManager¶

-com.tapkey.mobile.manager.UserManager) essentially provides the
+com.tapkey.mobile.manager.UserManager) essentially provides the following two methods

 logInAsync(String accessToken, CancellationToken cancellationToken)